dsmallhoover/Coffee-Calculator/README.md

 Multiple calculator functions and green coffee buying guides.

-The intention is to facilitate open source sharing of common calculations, forecasting, and guides within the coffee industry.
+The intention is to facilitate open source sharing of calculations, forecasting tools, and guides from coffee professionals.

-Check out CONTRIBUTION.md to share what systems work for you and share them with the community!
+Check out CONTRIBUTION.md to share what systems work for you!

 ## Features

+- Copy to clipboard function
+- Responsive design
+- Links to jump to specific calculator
+- Multiple calculator functions performing different calculations for the coffee industry

 ## Use Cases

+- Calculator websites
+- Resource website for coffee professionals

 ## Setup